MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ### Enable or disable Shifts for specific users in your organization

 To allow or block specific users in your organization from using Shifts, make sure Shifts is turned on for your organization on the [Manage apps](../../manage-apps.md) page.
 Then create a custom policy for app permissions and assign it to those users.
-To learn more, see [Manage app permission policies in Teams](../../teams-app-permission-policies.md).
+To learn more, see [Use app permission policies to control user access to apps](../../teams-app-permission-policies.md).

 ### Pin Shifts to Teams

 #### Use the Tailored frontline app experience to pin Shifts and other apps to Teams

-The tailored frontline app experience in Teams pins the most relevant apps in Teams for users who have an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline#office-SKUChooser-0dbn8nt).
+The tailored frontline app experience in Teams pins the most relevant apps in Teams for users who have an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline-plans-and-pricing).
 Pinned apps include Shifts, Walkie Talkie, Tasks, and Approvals.
 By default, this feature is on, giving your frontline workers an out-of-the-box experience tailored to their needs.

 The apps are pinned to the app bar—the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients—where users can quickly and easily access them.